 You can learn to become a better team player by teaching kids kindness, helping them empathise with one another, and showing them how to work together.

 By promoting love and kindness you create a friendlier world.

 Not only can you help kids negotiate with one another but as a babysitter, you'll get experience negotiating with other people.

 You can learn to strategically aim for win-win situations where everyone is happy with the outcome.

 Babysitting can teach you how to negotiate in a business setting with parents and other family members.

 Good negotiation skills will help you to reach agreement on dates and pay rates for your babysitting jobs.

 And negotiation skills can continue to serve you in any other occupation in the future.

-Read our article: How to negotiate a babysitting pay rate to learn some valuable techniques and strategies.
+See our babysitting rate guide to see how much you're worth, then read our article: How to negotiate a babysitting pay rate to learn some valuable techniques and strategies for increasing your pay.

 Babysitters are typically responsible for managing their personal finances so there will be many opportunities to learn about money.